AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Method

 \subsubsection{Image-Module Interpretation}

 In the image domain, we gradually attenuate the NSFW semantics contained in the prompts and examine the generated images to observe how the images evolve as the NSFW semantics are progressively diminished.
 Since the conditional embedding in T2I models includes embeddings of all tokens, we need to eliminate NSFW semantics from all tokens.
-Folling \citet{bhalla2024interpreting}, we assume that the feature space of each token is identical to that of the EOS token.
+We assume that the feature space of each token is identical to that of the EOS token.
 This allows us to compute the NSFW score for each token by projecting the intermediate embeddings onto the NSFW features.
 Subsequently, we can attenuate the NSFW semantics of all tokens as follows:

 By recombining $\hat c_{p_i}^{l,h}$ to calculate $Z^l$, we can derive the modified conditional embedding.
-By gradually increasing the value of $\beta$, we can observe the process of NSFW semantics being progressively eliminated from the images.
-Taking the prompt ``A beautiful naked woman." as an example, Figure \ref{fig: image} illustrates the images generated for various values of $\beta$.
-As $\beta$ increases, the images gradually transition from NSFW to benign while maintaining the basic semantics of the prompt.
-In the Appendix \ref{appendix:interpret}, we provide interpretations for more NSFW prompts and offer a more detailed analysis.
+By gradually increasing the value of $\beta$ and using conditional embedding to generate images, we can observe the process of NSFW semantics being progressively eliminated from the images.

+We use two prompts to demonstrate the results of our image-module interpretation: the sexual prompt, "a beautiful naked woman," and the violent prompt, "a man with blood all over his face."
+Figure \ref{fig: image} shows the images generated with different values of $\beta$.
+As the value of $\beta$ increases, the images generated from both prompts gradually transition from NSFW to harmless.
+During this process, we observed two interesting phenomena.
+First, as the NSFW semantics are progressively reduced, the model still attempts to preserve the original semantics of the prompt.
+For the sexual prompt, the woman gradually turns away and conceals sensitive areas with her hands.
+Ultimately, only the area above her shoulders is visible, rendering the image harmless.
+Throughout, the image never violates the prompt's directive.

+For the violent prompt, the blood on the man's face gradually changes color to resemble oil stains, and the marks themselves progressively diminish.
+However, even at $\beta=1$, some dirty marks remain on the man's face.
+These examples illustrate that the prompt's semantics are highly editable within the hidden states.
+By applying our explanation method, we can progressively eliminate the NSFW semantic content while preserving the original meaning of the prompt to the greatest extent possible.

+Secondly, the generated images exhibit several abrupt transitions during the gradual increase of $\beta$.
+For the sexual prompt, the overall structure of generated images remains unchanged when $\beta$ increases from zero to 0.68.
+However, when $\beta$ increases slightly further.
+This indicates that in some scenarios, as the original image structure contains deeply embedded NSFW semantics that are difficult to remove, the generation process is forced to make structural alterations as we progressively weaken the NSFW content.
+This, in turn, leads to changes in the structure and identity of the generated image.